-Franklin, Tenn. – Nov.
-7, 2017 – Nissan North America has recalled more than 17,000 vehicles potentially equipped with defective steering components, according to documentation submitted to the National Highway Transportation Safety Administration.
-The campaign affects 2017-2018 Infiniti QX30 hatchback sedans assembled between Aug.
-10, 2015 and June 16, 2017.
-Nissan estimates 1 percent of the models referenced in the recall actually contain the defective parts.
+Franklin, Tenn. – Oct.
+2, 2017 – Nissan North America has recalled more than 800 vehicles believed to be equipped with defective driver-side air bag assemblies, according to documentation filed with the National Highway Transportation Safety Administration.
+The campaign affects 2017 Infiniti Q50 and Q50 Hybrid sport utility vehicles with production dates ranging from Dec.
+22, 2016 to Jan.
+19, 2017.
+The car company suspects 1 percent of the models referenced in the recall actually contain the defective feature.

 Timeline of Events

-Nissan has asked dealers to reinforce the grounding in the steering assemblies installed in the affected vehicles, according to a recall acknowledgment document from the NHTSA.
-This work, which involves the installation of a commutator ring designed to optimize grounding, will be performed free of charge.
-In the meantime, Nissan is developing a more effective long-term solution that will be released to dealers when ready.
-The automaker plans to notify owners Dec.
-18. Those in need of more immediate assistance can contact Nissan customer service at (800) 622-6200.
-Callers should choose option seven when prompted.
-Owners can also reach out to the NHTSA directly using its toll-free Vehicle Safety Hotline at (888) 327-4236.
+Nissan had directed dealers to replace the driver-side air bag inflators in the affected vehicles free of charge, according to a recall acknowledgment document from the NHTSA.
+The automaker plans to notify owners via first-class mail Oct.
+30. Those in need of more immediate assistance can contact Infiniti customer service personnel at (800) 662-6200.
+Owners can also reach out to the NHTSA directly through the agency’s Vehicle Safety Hotline at (888) 327-4236.